MissingAcorn/MissingAcorn/README.md

 Current Projects:
   - Heart-Scar: The story of an Archfiend taken from an eternaly odd dimension with no memory, but a rather dangerous past.
   - DogFight: A spiritual successor to StarFox 64 and GoldenEye 007 (N64) with a hard limit of Dogs only.

-  - The Caretaker: {[REDACTED]}
+If you would like to assist me in making any of these games, hit me up.

 contact me on discord: nintendoboi12

-find me on twitter: ATechieSquirrel / FloxaraArt
+find me on twitter: ATechieSquirrel and FloxaraArt